scoconno/scoconno.github.io/mind/physicalism/notes.md

 ![image](Fred.jpg)

 Instead of asking whether Mary learns something new upon her release, we can ask whether we would learn something new in the following scenario: suppose that Fred returns from a mission to space and reports a significant change in his perceptual experience.
-He says that he know see a strange new color completely unlike anything he experienced before leaving Earth.
+He says that he now sees a strange new color completely unlike anything he experienced before leaving Earth.
 He can see what is called a forbidden color--yellow-blue!
 What's more, he sees this color every time he looks at a blank piece of paper that appears white to everyone else.
 Suppose we study the physics of color and the neuroscience of color vision.
 We are tasked with studying Fred's yellow-blue perception.
 We learn everything about the relevant wavelength, cones, neurons, etc. Would we thereby know everything there is to know about Fred's experience of yellow-blue?
 If we did, then we would learn nothing new by seeing yellow-blue for the first time when our eyes too are changed by a trip to space.